raghebbenhamouda/CloudCertNotes/README.md

 - Built-in security, resiliency, fault-tolerance, durability
 - Replicated across multiple AZs (3 default)
 - No limits to storage and throughput
+- Read/Write Capacity Modes
+    - **Provisioned Mode (default)**
         - Need to provision reads and writes throughput (pay for provisioned)
             - Read Capacity Unit (RCU) ⇒ Throughput for read ($0.00013 per RCU)
                 - 1 strongly consistent read and 2 eventually consistent read of 4KB/S per RCU
             - Write Capacity Unit (WCU) ⇒ Throughput for write ($0.00065 per WCU)
                 - 1 write of 1KB/S per WCU
             - Throughput can auto-scale or can be exceeded temporarily with Burst credits
                 - `ProvisionedThrougputException` error when out of credits
+    - **On-Demand Mode**
+        - Read/writes automatically scale up/down with your workloads
 - Point-in-time restore
 - Global Table ⇒ Multi-region fully-replicated tables
 - Can use Database Migration Service (DMS) to migrate from other DBs